sergej87342-a11y/WebMCP-Challenge-2026/DEVPOST_SUBMISSION.md

 - Bookings, idempotency records, and confirmation tokens exist only in module-level in-memory state for one page and are cleared on reload.
 - There is no database and no cross-tab or cross-process atomicity guarantee.
 - The only supported timezone is `Asia/Jerusalem`.
-- A live URL is deployed on Cloudflare Workers Static Assets.
-The source repository remains PRIVATE; a public source-repository decision has not been made by this task.
+- The live URL is deployed on Cloudflare Workers Static Assets, and the source repository is public under the MIT License.
-- The Demo Video URL remains `TBD`.
+- The public demo video is available at https://youtu.be/5AZqA2jZ_Ao.